PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

     mkdir build
     cd build
     cmake ..
-    make firmware
+    make

-If you want, use -j argument to increase the compile speed, for example `make -j firmware` to auto decide the numbers of threads to compile, or manually set the thread numbers, for example `make -j4 firmware`
+If you want, use -j argument to increase the compile speed, for example `make -j` to auto decide the numbers of threads to compile, or manually set the thread numbers, for example `make -j4`

 ## 8. Flash the firmware to HackRF